Bringing new customers into your business is the most important thing you’ll do, but how on earth does a small business actually make that happen?

 New customer acquisition doesn’t have to be complicated.
 Like most parts of business, it’s just about using common sense in a smart way.

-These tips are foolproof ways to get the word out, attract new customers, and grow your small business.
+These are foolproof tips for how to to get the word out, get more business, and grow your small business.

 1. Leverage Existing Customers